IntersectMBO/cardano-node/doc/reference/shelley-genesis.md

                            Filepath of the metadata, in raw CBOR format.
   --update-proposal-file FILE
                            Filepath of the update proposal.
-  --out-file FILE          Output filepath of the TxBody.
+  --out-file FILE          Output filepath of the JSON TxBody.
+  -h,--help                Show this help text
 ```

 Yes, this is a very inconvenient way to build transactions, but at least you'll